 FundingHope doesn’t charge investors to invest in projects, but we do charge investors a transaction fee.
 For payments made by bank ACH, wires, or checks, FundingHope charges investors a transaction fee of 2%, with a minimum of $8 and a max of $100.

-These names aim to mix the concept of community or crowd with the financial aspect of investment, suggesting both a group effort in funding and the potential for shared success.
-Remember to check for trademarks and domain availability if you decide to use any of these names as part of your campaign to ensure they are unique to your campaign.
+Remember to check for trademarks and domain availability if you decide to use any of these names as part of your campaign to ensure it is compliant and unique to your campaign.

 Founders might spend six to eight weeks prepping for a Reg CF campaign and another three to four months running the campaign.
 Just like any capital raise, a campaign might include everything from prepping the legal and financial docs, to developing the marketing materials, hosting webinars, answering investor questions, running point on PR and of course, trying to run your company at the same time.
 Launching a Reg CF campaign can pay huge dividends in terms of fresh capital to grow your business, but it can also be costly and time-consuming if you don’t run it well.